ravendb/ravendb-python-embedded/README.md

 - `max_server_startup_time_duration`: maximum server startup time.

 Startup failures raise `ServerStartupError`.
 When the configured startup duration expires, the more specific `ServerStartupTimeoutError` is raised.
+A failed start does not dispose the `EmbeddedServer`; correct the configuration and call `start_server()` on the same instance again.

 ### License and EULA